mbed-ce/mbed-ce-dot-dev/docs/index.md

 #### File Systems

 To make use of block devices, Mbed provides several file system drivers which operate using a block device. `LittleFileSystem` 1 and 2 are both available, and optimized for storing files in embedded flash memory.
-Also, to interoperate with devices formatted on other OSs, `FATFileSystem` can be used to read and write FAT-formatted devices.
+Also, to interoperate with memory formatted on other OSs, `FATFileSystem` can be used to read and write FAT32-formatted devices.
 Or, if you need something more like a database than a file system, the `KVStore` library can provide robust key-value storage using a block device.

 ### C Library Hooks